 Social Support

-One of the biggest changes is that Support at Home will allow you to change your services and providers more easily if your needs or preferences change.
+One of the biggest changes is that Support at Home allows you to change your services and providers more easily if your needs or preferences change.

 There will be three main ways the Government and you share the cost of your home care: